cocomelonc/cocomelonc.github.io/_posts/2022-09-25-token-theft-1.markdown

 ![token](/assets/images/71/2022-09-28_01-04.png){:class="img-responsive"}

-This post is the result of self-researching one of the interesting classic APT techniques: Token theft.
+This post is the result of my own research into one of the interesting classic APT techniques: Token theft.

 ### windows tokens and privilege constants